Disturbing/suice/README.md

 Although some people would disagree that circular dependency usually flags that there's an issue with the system as a whole.
 My company actually stopped using Suice for this reason, after building a complex 500K+ Line project or even bigger, when a circular dependency comes in and coming up with a solution to avoid it sometimes takes days.
 It's better to hack with it and flag for a future refactor later.
 Therefore, I've made this available!

 I'm using proxies in order to solve the solution of circular dependency, and it requires this library - https://github.com/castleproject/Core

-Due to the limitations of C#, I've only supported Interfaces, as regular classes can't be properly proxied unless you make all the functions virtual!
-I miss Java <3 because Guice can properly override all of these.
-This means that circular dependencies can only reference interfaces, not their implementations which can be easily setup in the IStaticData example above.
-At the end of the day - in C# to make things properly testable with any mocking framework, you must use interfaces as they have the same limitations of not being able to override normal functions.

 ## Dynamic Providers